-B. Ceramic Tile (wall surface).
-Ceramic tile as a wall surface in tenant fit out rooms of an ambulatory care building is generally limited to the rest rooms.
-Typically, this includes the wet wall and side walls adjacent to toilets, urinals and sinks (in order to comply with code requirements for water-resistant surfaces adjacent to
+- B. Ceramic Tile (wall surface).
+Ceramic tile as a wall surface in tenant fit out rooms of a medical office building is generally limited to the rest rooms.
+Typically, this includes the wet wall and side walls adjacent to toilets, urinals and sinks (in order to comply with code requirements for water-resistant surfaces adjacent to plumbing fixtures).
+The height of the tile shall be a minimum of 5'-0" a.f.f. unless otherwise directed. - 1.
+Type.
+Ceramic tile in shell and core rooms of a medical office building are permitted to be Glazed Wall Tile type.